 Rather than financing the repairs of the home with a mortgage, another approach is to take out a personal loan.
 Your payments should be very low in relation to your monthly income, because the lower the debt ratio, the more flexibility you’ll have in being able to cover repairs.

 Let’s say you take out a personal loan for $30,000 to cover the cost of a roof job.
 With your income, you can make radical principal prepayments to that personal loan, subsequently reducing the interest you pay and keeping your cash flow intact.
 But be cautious with this approach, as personal loans tend to carry high interest rates.
 (Remember, a good credit score can net you the best rates on any type of financing.
-You can see where your credit currently stands by viewing your two free scores, updated each month, on Credit.com.)
+You can see where your credit currently stands by viewing your two free scores, updated every 14 days, on Credit.com.)

 Be Smart — & Sensible